-The quality of the objects, numbering in excess of 200 from the Renaissance and Baroque periods, is unique and makes the Wunderkammer Olbricht one of the most important private collections of its kind.
+The selection and quality of the objects in the Wunderkammer Olbricht is unique in the world.
+Comprising over 300 objects from the Renaissance and Baroque periods, it is one of the most important private collections of its kind.

-The Kunstkammer Georg Laue, Munich, is responsible for the conception, the installation, and supervision of the Wunderkammer Olbricht.
+The Kunstkammer Georg Laue, Munich, is responsible for the conception, installation and management of the Wunderkammer Olbricht.